 I learned so much about how I wanted to work, regardless of what my job title was.
 My values of freedom, flexibility, and connection with others helped me narrow down what I wanted to do.
-To me, passion in my work is something nice to have but not necessary, which was a huge shift in my thinking from a few weeks before.
+To me, passion in my work is something nice to have but not necessary, which was a huge shift in my thinking.
 Creativity also wasn’t that important, even though I had it in my job currently- yet another indicator that my job, though very “cool”, just wasn’t right for me.

-That night, I knew for sure that I needed to change jobs, and that I would find something out there that would fit my values.
+That night, I knew for sure that I needed to change jobs to something that would fit my values.

-I talked to my friend from Levo League and several other Project Managers that I knew as well as reviewing some other possible career paths.
-That week, I began reaching out to old coworkers and friends to find an opportunity that would be right for me.
+I talked to my friend from Levo League and other Project Managers as well as reviewing some other possible career paths.
+I began reaching out to old coworkers and friends to find an opportunity that would be right for me.

 One day, I had a particularly bad anxiety attack, and I knew I couldn’t wait to leave.
 Although I don’t recommend quitting your job without a backup for most situations, it was the right decision for me.
 I was making myself physically ill through stress, including chest pains and frequent anxiety attacks.
 I was so drained when I got home that I barely had the energy to look for jobs.
 After reviewing my finances and talking to my family, I put in my two weeks’ notice.
 Almost immediately, I felt a huge weight removed from my shoulders.
 I was excited about the future, and I was confident in my abilities.